Jelgava: Early modern period

+Late modern period

 With the outbreak of the French Revolution in 1789, the citizens of Mitau clamored for more rights.
 Later, Imperial Russia annexed the city as part of Courland in 1795 during the Third Partition of Poland.
 The Count of Provence lived at the palace of Mitau (1798–1801 and 1804–1807) before he became the French king Louis XVIII in 1814.
 Although the city was occupied by Prussian troops during the Napoleonic Wars, it was largely spared destruction.